Bekyy/semantic-relation-extraction-BERT/README.md

 ## 📌 Project Overview

-This project focuses on extracting semantic relation between a pair of word for Amharic language using a fine-tuned pretrained transformer model.
-The model is trained to learn word relationships, leveraging BERT for classification task.
+This project focuses on extracting the semantic relation between a pair of words for the Amharic language using a pretrained transformer model.
+The model is fine-tuned to learn word relationships, leveraging BERT for a classification task.

 ## 🚀 Features

 * Fine-tuned Davlan/bert-base-multilingual-cased-finetuned-amharic for Amharic semantic relation extraction.

-* Training on a structured dataset containing Amharic word pairs labeled as synonym,antonyms, homonym and hypernyms.
+* Training on a structured dataset containing Amharic word pairs labeled as synonyms, antonyms, homonyms, and hypernyms.

-* Evaluation using  precision, recall, f1-score and accuracy metrics.
+* Evaluation using  precision, recall, ,F1-score and accuracy metrics.

 * Deployment-ready implementation using Hugging Face Transformers.